JTongay/angular-curriculum/angular-questions.md

 We'll soon see how to create custom filters.
 What is a use case for a custom filter?
   Creating a filter that doesn't exist, but could benefit cleaner code with a predefined helper filter that makes your life easy

+What is the purpose of ng-init?
+  To initialize data inside of the HTML element so it wont come from the controller

+Why use ng-src and ng-href?
+  Putting handlebars in an src attribute doesnt work quite right, so just use ng-src to fix that. ng-href basically does the same thing.

+What are directives?
+  They're basically html tags that initialize an Angular action that start with 'ng-'

+Does ng-class require an object to be passed in?
+  No, but it does if you're trying to pass in multiple things

+What order does an ng-repeat display items in?
+  Top-Down

+How does ng-repeat handle duplicate data?
+  It doesn't like duplicate data, to fix that, add 'track by $index'.